 Children grow and change fast.
 It’s easy to expect more from your child than they are able to do at any given time, or to have worries because your child isn’t keeping up with other children their age.
 The American Academy of Pediatrics has a great website with answers to many questions related to raising a child, as well as general guidelines about where your child should be at any given time.
 Visit Ages & Stages to learn more.

 KidsHealth provides health information for kids, teens and parents.
 Specifically, it gives teenagers information about their changing bodies, sexuality, ways to stay healthy, school, jobs and friends.

-There are some great books that can help parents and children learn about their bodies, not just the changes during puberty, but the smaller changes all along the way.
-The list below is not all inclusive, but is a great start to helping your child learn about their body and hopefully provide you, as a parent, an avenue to begin talking with your child.
-Books we recommend:
+There are some great books that can help parents and children learn about all these changes.
+The list below is not exhaustive, but is a great place to start.

-Boy’s Body Book–Growing up isn’t as easy as it looks.
-With changing emotions, friends, expectations, and bodies, some days it can seem like life is one big roller coaster ride.
-The Boy’s Body Book is the #1 bestselling guide for boys, and it’s here to help with expert advice, common sense tips, fast facts, and answers to all questions a boy might have.
+This book addresses the fact that growing up isn’t as easy as it looks.
+Covering changing emotions, friends, expectations and bodies, this book offers expert advice, common sense tips, fast facts, and answers to all questions a boy might have.

 Please note: The two books above are different despite having similar titles.